 What follows is taken from my never-published guide to the history and culture of Illinois.
 For more about that ill-fated project, see "See Illinois" in Publications.)

-The prehistoric—meaning pre-Euro-American history—presence of Native Americans today's Chicagoland must be inferred from archeological remains.
-Such evidence as survives suggests that Chicago as today, was a trade crossroads—the lake, and the rivers that linked it to the continent in several directions virtually guaranteed that.
+The prehistoric—meaning pre-Euro-American history—presence of Native Americans in today's Chicagoland must be inferred from archeological remains.
+Such evidence as survives suggests that this old Chicago was, as today, a trading crossroads—the lake, and the rivers that linked it to the continent in several directions virtually guaranteed that.
 There were few permanent settlements, as Euro-Americans think of them, but seasonal camps inhabited by small groups of hunters on trapping and food-gathering expeditions.
-In that sense, ancient Chicagoland was a place of immigrants and travelers heading one place or another—not terribly different from today's city, in fact.
+In that sense, ancient Chicagoland was a place of immigrants and travelers heading one place or another—in those ways not terribly different from today's city, in fact.

 Twenty-first century digging machines frequently poke holes in the past, turning up evidence of old Native American hunting camps, tool-making sites, and (less often) graves, some of which date back to just after the great ice sheet began their retreat.